 What time will my inspection be done?

-You or your contractor/builder may name a time for the inspection, however, please be mindful that Council's Building Inspectors may not be able to adhere to your chosen time.
+You or your contractor/builder may request a preferred time for the inspection, however, this may not always be possible.

 How do I find out about the result of my inspection?

 The inspecting officer will either leave an inspection report on-site or contact you by phone to let you know of the inspection result.
-In some instances the inspector may contact you about the result over the phone and email or post you a copy of the report.
+In some instances, the inspector may contact you about the result via phone, email or post you a copy of the report.